 Having opportunities for peer companionship helps eliminate feelings of loneliness and isolation.
 Among the activities offered to residents are shopping trips, restaurant dining, art classes and periodic outings to museums and art galleries.
 In addition, the Housing staff assists residents with benefits and entitlements and coordinates referrals for other services.

 Our houses provide a warm environment that enriches the total quality of life for our residents.
-Resident Assistants who work approximately 20 hours per week in exchange for full room and board (including a private room, meals, electricity and some household supplies) play an important role in lives of our residents.
+Resident Assistants, who are fairly compensated and receive room and board as a part of their salaries (including a private room, meals, utilities, WiFi, and some household supplies), play an important role in lives of our residents.

 To subsidize our housing programs, H.O.M.E. depends on private donations, grants from foundations and gifts from corporations.